When it comes to choosing the best ukulele tuner, there are many important considerations to remember.

 As you progress from beginner to intermediate level, you’ll find much greater variety when it comes to tuning, and you will discover methods like the English and Canadian tuning, as well as learning the basics of how tuning is influenced by the material, level of quality, thickness and length of your strings.

-The KLIQ UberTuner is the best tuner we tested, we was able to tuner our ukulele very accurately is a very short space of time.
-If you are little tight on your budget then Snark SN-5 tuner is a great alternative.
-I personally prefer the chromatic tuner just because you are able to eliminate background noise.
+The Snark SN-6 clip on tuner is the best tuner we tested, we was able to tuner our ukulele very accurately and it is so easy to use.
+If you are little tight on your budget then an app tuner is a an alternative but background noise can be an issue.